 Water protecting function of forest is very important.
 It facilitates normal and equal supply of water to the rivers and other water resources (lakes, springs, etc.), prevents floods, improves water quality and protects it from pollution.
 The role of forest is also important for increasing the soil fertility and protecting it from water and wind erosion.
 A majority of the arable lands are located in unstable and insufficient humidity zones.
 A protective forest planting belongs to the activities directed against draught and erosion.

+The forest provides many kinds of valuable products and raw materials.
+It is a place of diverse fauna.
+The recreational and tourist importance of the forest is great.
 Forest is distributed on all continents, except Antarctica.
 In the past times forest was spread over a larger area, part of which was later occupied by agricultural lands, cities and industrial complexes.

-Forest is a source of many resources: timber, bark, branches, leaves, fruit, seeds, mushrooms, etc. It is widely used in industry and other sectors.
+Forest is a source of many resources: timber, bark, branches, leaves, fruit, seeds, mushrooms, etc. It is widely used in industry, processing, chemical, food industry, pharmaceutical, textile and other sectors.
 Forest is one of the biological resources that have regeneration ability.
 It has biochemical function, participates in formation of diverse landscapes, has a great water preserving, soil protecting, climate regulating and sanitary hygienic importance; thus, protection of forest and its rational use has a great economic and vital importance.

 The forest increment is a cambium layer of a tree that annually produces the bark cell.
 In any period of the growth of tree or stand of trees, a tree grows both in height and in diameter.
 This change is called increment.
 There are two types of forest increment: mean and current increment.
-Mean increment is defined by the annual variation of different taxation indicators (height, diameter, volume, stock etc.).
+Mean increment is defined by the annual variation of different taxation indicators (height, diameter, volume, stock, etc.).
 I.e. absolute volume of taxation indicator divided by the age.
-Current increment is defined as a difference between the volume of taxation indicator today and several years (1 or 10 years) ago.
+Current increment is defined as a difference between the volume of taxation indicator today and several years (1-5 or 10 years) ago.

 The main purpose of the forestry is meeting the demand for forest products of national economy and population, without exhausting the forest resources.
 This problem should be solved without reducing the forest area, preserving forest productivity, and protecting its environmental, sanitary-hygienic and other useful characteristics.
 Forestry, as a production sector, has a peculiarity - a significantly long period of forest growth.
-One turnover of forestry takes as much time as necessary for 80 - 150 turnovers of agriculture.
+One turnover of forestry takes as much time as necessary for 80-150 turnovers of agriculture.
 Changes in the forestry are basically unnoticeable for one generation.